About

 At midlife, many people try to “make right” what they perceive to be wrong in their lives.
 It is the time of “correction” before they’re too old to have a choice, too old to care.
 It is a journey sometimes called a “midlife transition” but more often referred to as a “midlife crisis.”

-Along with the support comes great wisdom as men and women discover their inner strengths while dealing with crisis issues.
+Along with the support came great wisdom as men and women discovered their inner strengths while dealing with crisis issues.
 It is that wisdom that inspired the book How To Survive Your Husband’s Midlife Crisis published by Perigee in 2003 and republished in 2011 by Home & Leisure Publishing, Inc.

 Understanding why a person “suddenly” changes, learning not to take their actions personally, and finding forgiveness for their actions, are all part of surviving a spouse’s midlife transition.
 While we often say someone is having a midlife crisis, it’s more likely that their transition is causing a crisis for those who love them.